-DEQ appointed an advisory committee which met three times, Aug.
+DEQ appointed an advisory committee that met three times, Aug.
 22, Oct.
 3, and Dec.
 3, 2024.
 During those meetings, a RAC member representing small station owners expressed concern that UST Service Providers would use the rule update as an excuse to send two testers instead of one to do the same amount of work.
-One RAC member expressed concern at any increase in costs of compliance.
+One RAC member expressed concern at any increase in compliance costs.